karthikhosur/italtoken/whitepaper.md

     B -->|Sync Status Update| I[Transaction Sync Flags]
 ```

 While the Stellar blockchain provides an efficient foundation for our token economy, creating individual blockchain transactions for every platform activity would be inefficient and costly at scale.
-Instead, the ITAL platform implements a hybrid approach combining the CVmine transaction ledger with periodic blockchain reconciliation.
+Instead, the CVmine platform implements a hybrid approach combining the CVmine transaction ledger with periodic blockchain reconciliation.

 ### 2.1.1 CVmine Transaction Ledger as Off-chain Pool